tangramor/slidev_docker/README.md

     tangramor/slidev:latest
 ```

-If your work folder is empty, it will generate an template `slides.md` and other related files under your work folder, and launch the server on port `3030`.
+If your work folder is empty, it will generate a template `slides.md` and other related files under your work folder, and launch the server on port `3030`.

 You can access your slides from http://localhost:3030/